rodrigogomesrc/reservation-system/README.md

 # reservation-system
-a distributed system for reserves on restaurants
+A distributed system for reserves on restaurants

+Made on the context of Distributed Programming classes at the university